-New Campsite Reservation System - Clallam County Parks announces that a new reservation system will be in place starting January 2015.
-A navigation button on the Salt Creek and Dungeness Recreation Area web pages will take the camper to the reservation website.
-This new system will require reservations to be made online with a credit/debit card.
-Reservations will no longer be taken through the mail, as of January 2015.
-Check here for additional and up-to-date information as it becomes available.
+New Campsite Reservation System - A navigation button on the Salt Creek and Dungeness Recreation Area web pages will take the camper to the reservation website.
+Reservations will no longer be taken through the mail.
+See below for additional information.

 Salt Creek Recreation Area County Park has national park aesthetics, with County Park amenities.
 The 196-acre Park includes upland forests, rocky bluffs, rocky tide pools, sand beach, Salt Creek access, campsites, and panoramic views of the Strait of Juan de Fuca, Crescent Bay, and Vancouver Island, British Columbia.
 Salt Creek is a regional park that draws visitors from all areas of the northwest and is another one of Clallam County's premier parks.
 Many colleges and schools from all over the United States visit the Park to study and observe the marine life.